danwrong/loadrunner/README.markdown

     // get reference to a dependency
     var mods = using('dom', 'events');

-    // use that depdendency with others
+    // use that dependency with others
-    use(mods, 'javascripts/jquery.js', function() {
+    using(mods, 'javascripts/jquery.js', function(dom, events) {

     });

-__provide([id], factory) => Module__
+__provide([id,] factory) => Module__

-provide defines a module with the given id.
-If you don't provide an id then the module's id will be infered from the location of the javascript file that contains it (dom/events.js => dom/events).
-Provide returns a type of depdendency, Module.
+`provide` defines a module with the given id.
+If you don't provide an id then the module's id will be inferred from the location of the javascript file that contains it (dom/events.js => dom/events).
+Provide returns a type of dependency, *Module*.
 The second argument can be either a function that is run to define the module or any kind of other type.
-In the case of this being a function when the module is a evaluated the function is called with a single argument, normally called exports, which is a function that you call to specify which public values the module exports.
+In the case of this being a function, then when the module is a evaluated the function is called with a single argument, normally called *exports*, which is a function that you call to specify which public values the module exports.
 Note that you can call this at any point after the module has been evaluated.
 Exporting module values is asynchronous.
-Among other things, this allows seemless operation with the using function to allow your modules to depend on other items.
+Among other things, this allows seamless operation with the `using` function to allow your modules to depend on other items.

-    // define a module, config, that exports some static values provide('config', {
+    // define a module, "config", that exports some static values provide('config', {
       env: 'staging',
       admin: true